humantraffic/1ce/README.md

 # Introduction
 Here is information about my validator.
 My moniker in all network - **1ce**.
-I am a blockchain enthusiast and from Decentraland.
+I am a blockchain enthusiast, DevOps and validator.

 ## Mainnet
 ### Stake with me